developer-portal/content/start/sw/web-app/django.md

 ## How to install Django

-Now if you installed virtualenv do not leave it, we will install Django 1.8.
-If you did not install virtualenv use this command inside your working directory:
+Now if you installed virtualenv do not leave it, we will install Django now.
+If you installed virtualenv use this command inside your working directory:

 ```
-pip install django==1.8
+pip install django
 ```

-or installation by official repository.
+If you did not use this command.

 For Python 2: